-His research interests include new techniques, materials and devices in oculofacial surgery, novel surgeries for eyelid reconstruction and droopy eyelids, and new surgical techniques for orbital decompression .He has studied cosmetic upper facial surgery (blepharoplasty, midface lifts, endoscopic forehead lifts, laser surgery of the eyelids and face, facelifting, fat transfer, fat injections, Botox® and facial filler injections) in Beverly Hills, California.
+His research interests include new techniques, materials and devices in oculofacial surgery, novel surgeries for eyelid reconstruction and droopy eyelids, and new surgical techniques for orbital decompression .He has studied cosmetic upper facial surgery (blepharoplasty, midface lifting, forehead lifting, Botox®/neurtoxin injections, and facial filler injections) in Beverly Hills, California.

-He is a member of the American Academy of Ophthalmology, American Society of Ophthalmic Plastic and Reconstructive Surgeons and the Cleveland Ophthalmological Society.
+He is a member of the American Academy of Ophthalmology, American Society of Oculfacial Plastic and Reconstructive Surgeons and the Cleveland Ophthalmological Society.
 He has participated on numerous committees for the American Academy of Ophthalmology, including its Annual Meeting Program Committee, and he has served as Sub-Specialty Day Chairman.
-He has participated on number committees for the American Society of Ophthalmic Plastic and Reconstructive Surgery, including serving as Program Chair in 2011 and Subspecialty Day Chairman in 2012.
+He has participated on number committees for the American Society of Oculofacial Plastic and Reconstructive Surgery, including the Executive Committee while serving as Program Chairman.

 He serves on the Editorial Boards of Ophthalmic Plastic and Reconstructive Surgery and Ocular Surgery News, and as an Executive Editor of American Journal of Ophthalmology.
-He has co-authored a text on ocular oncology, written two dozen book chapters and over seventy peer-reviewed papers.
+He has co-authored a text on ocular oncology, written approximately three-dozen book chapters and over one-hundred peer-reviewed papers.
 Dr. Perry is also a member of the United States Food and Drug Administration's Ophthalmic Devices Panel.
 He holds a patent on a novel lacrimal drainage manometer device.Dr.
-Perry is a Fellowship Preceptor of an American Society of Ophthalmic Plastic and Reconstructive Surgery approved fellowship.
+Perry is a Fellowship Preceptor of an American Society of Oculofacial Plastic and Reconstructive Surgery approved fellowship.
 He received the Cole Eye Institute Resident Teacher of the Year Award in 2003, 2004, and 2009.
 He has been recognized by Best Doctors in America, Best Doctors®, Inc., and Best Doctors in Cleveland, Cleveland magazine.
 He was awarded the Lester Jones Surgical Anatomy Award in 2015 from the American Society of Oculofacial Plastic and Reconstructive Surgeons.

 Dr. Perry also specializes in blepharoplasty eyelid surgery, cosmetic eyelid and facial surgery, cosmetic neurotoxin and filler injections, and forehead brow lift treatments.